 Regardless of what relationship they had or have with each other, both of a child’s parents are expected to contribute financially to their child’s wellbeing and best interests.
 That being said, the nature of your and your co-parent’s relationship can impact how child support obligations are calculated upon divorce.

 Making sense of the child support rules and guidelines applicable in your case could be made easier with guidance from a family lawyer who is familiar with helping people like you through similar situations in the past.
-By working with a qualified Ottawa child support lawyer, you could more effectively protect your interests while still ensuring your child’s needs are met.
+By working with a qualified Ottawa child support lawyer at The Riley Divorce and Family Law Firm, you could more effectively protect your interests while still ensuring your child’s needs are met.

 Child support is designed to provide a minor child with their basic necessities.
 These payments are made from one parent to another, often following a divorce.
 While the amount of money paid is determined by a judge and largely set by legal statutes, it is helpful to understand what these funds are designed to cover.